Nodar Kumaritashvili: Fatal accident

 On 12 February 2010, after 25 previous attempts, 15 of them from the men's start, Kumaritashvili was fatally injured in a crash during his final training run, after losing control in the last turn of the course.
-He was thrown off his luge and over the sidewall of the track, striking an unprotected steel support pole at the end of the run.
+He was thrown off his luge and over the sidewall of the track, striking an unpadded steel support pole at the end of the run.
 He was travelling at 143.6 km/h at the moment of impact.

 Medics were at Kumaritashvili's side immediately after the crash.
 Both cardio-pulmonary and mouth-to-mouth resuscitation were performed.
-He was airlifted to a Whistler hospital, where he died of his injuries.
-It was luge's first fatality since 10 December 1975, when an Italian luger had been killed.
-Kumaritashvili became the fourth athlete to die during preparations for a Winter Olympics, after British luger Kazimierz Kay-Skrzypeski and Australian skier Ross Milne (both 1964 Innsbruck), and Swiss speed skier Nicolas Bochatay (1992 Albertville).
+He was airlifted to the Whistler Health Care Centre, where he died of his injuries.
+It was luge's first fatality since 10 December 1975, when Italian luger Luigi Craffonara had been killed.
+Kumaritashvili became the fourth athlete to die during preparations for a Winter Olympics, after British luger Kazimierz Kay-Skrzypecki and Australian skier Ross Milne (both 1964 Innsbruck), and Swiss speed skier Nicolas Bochatay (1992 Albertville).
 He was also the sixteenth participating athlete to die during the course of the Olympic Games, including practice at the Olympic venue before the opening ceremony.